News

 Remote control: Checking right to work documents for employees working from home

-Temporary coronavirus right to work checking policies apply since 30 March 2020, to both initial right to work checks and rechecks.
+Temporary coronavirus right to work checking policies apply from 30 March 2020, to both initial right to work checks and rechecks.

-To check hardcopy documents remotely under the concession, request a scanned copy or photo of the original document.
+To check hardcopy documents remotely, request a scanned copy or photo of the original document.
 Arrange a video call and ask them to hold the original document up to the camera.
 Check the document they hold up against the electronic copy they have already provided to you.

-Where an individual holds a biometric residence permit, status issued under the EU settlement scheme, or has digital immigration status because they used an app to verify their identity during their visa application process, you may check their right to work online:
+Where an individual holds a biometric residence permit, a biometric residence card or status issued under the EU settlement scheme, you may check their right to work online.

 • The individual gives you permission to check their right to work online and provides the generated ‘share code’ to you.